MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

 > * Secure the application with Spring Boot classes and annotations
 > * Build and test your Java application

-Azure Active Directory is Microsoft's cloud scale enterprise identity solution.
-Azure Active Directory B2C compliments the feature set of Azure Active Directory, allowing you to manage customer, consumer, and citizen access to your business-to-consumer (B2C) applications.
-Connect with millions of users with the scalability and availability you need.
-For more on Azure Active directory, see [the product home page](https://azure.microsoft.com/services/active-directory/).
-For more on Azure Active Directory B2C, see [the product home page](https://azure.microsoft.com/services/active-directory/external-identities/b2c/).
+[Azure Active Directory](https://azure.microsoft.com/services/active-directory) is Microsoft's cloud-scale enterprise identity solution.
+[Azure Active Directory B2C](https://azure.microsoft.com/services/active-directory/external-identities/b2c/) compliments the feature set of Azure Active Directory, allowing you to manage customer, consumer, and citizen access to your business-to-consumer (B2C) applications.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

-## Prerequisites and Conventions
+## Prerequisites

-The following software and skill prerequisites are required in order to complete the steps in this article:

 * A supported Java Development Kit (JDK).
 For more information about the JDKs available for use when developing on Azure, see <https://aka.ms/azure-jdks>.
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

-This article asks you to define a short string of your choice for items such as App Names, Maven `groupId`, `artifactId` and similar.
-In the text, this value will be referred to as `yourString`.
-For example, you could use your initials and the date, such as `ejb0518`.

 ## Create an app using Spring Initializr